transfar-hackers/mpa/README.md

 3 execute: npm run build     --> this builds the project into ./dist directory and watch it

 4 execute: nodemon ./index.js --> this starts up express.js web-server to serve the ./dist directory
+                              --> it's recommended to use nginx server to serve ./dist directory

 5 use web browser, navigate to http://localhost:3000/index/index.html